 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Up-to-date information is available from the nearest Embassy or Consulate of Nigeria.

 The Nigerian immigration authorities have introduced registration requirements for all resident expatriates who are not nationals of the Economic Community of West African States (ECOWAS).
 Contact the nearest Embassy or Consulate of Nigeria for details.

 Nigeria is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Nigeria (see Health section).
+We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Nigeria.
+See Health.

 As the quarantine requirements for yellow fever vaccination differ between countries, we recommend that you check the yellow fever entry requirements for Nigeria and all countries you intend to enter or transit by contacting their foreign missions in Australia.
 Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.